shyamal-dhua/Navigation_using_DQN/README.md

   pip install gym
   ```

-4. Clone this repository (if you haven't already!), and navigate to the `python/` folder.
+4. Clone this repository, and navigate to the `python/` folder.
 Then, install several dependencies.
   ```bash
   cd Navigation_using_DQN/python
   pip install .